milestonesys/mipsdk-samples-plugin/DemoAccessControlPlugin/README.md

 NOTE: This plugin uses the *Demo Access Control Server Application* to simulate an access control system.
 It can be found in:
-`Milestone\MIPSDK\PluginSamples\DemoAccessControlPlugin\DemoServerApplication`.
+`mipsdk-samples-plugin-main\mipsdk-samples-plugin-main\DemoAccessControlPlugin\DemoServerApplication`.
+**Note:** `DemoServerApplication.exe` is available here [DemoServerApplication on GitHub](https://github.com/milestonesys/mipsdk-samples-plugin/tree/main/DemoAccessControlPlugin/DemoServerApplication)

 This sample provides among others this set of features:

 - Change configuration of doors, card holders and events
 - Drag-n-drop function to simulate people swiping their access card
 - Simulate lock, unlock and REX events

 ![Demo App](ac_demoapp.png)